kjmullen/todomvc/README.md

 Create a REST API for use with the Backbone.js TodoMVC app.

-## Objectives

-After completing this assignment, you should be able to:

-* Summarize the REST architecture.
-* Use Django Rest Framework to create an api

-### Deliverables

-* A Git repo called todomvc-django containing at least:
-  * `README.md` file explaining how to run your project
-  * a `requirements.txt` file
-  * a Django project

-### Requirements

-* No PEP8 or Pyflakes warnings or errors

 ## Normal Mode

 Using the Django REST Framework, build an API with one resource: `todos`.